-- The following BRIDGE Law advisement tasks are required to be completed in middle school: - Grade 6 - Create an electronic profile in You Science. - Complete a the career interest survey ("Snippet") through You Science. - Grade 7 - Complete the career interest & aptitutde inventory ("Snapshot") through You Science - 3 Career Concentrations/Clusters will be explored through You Science. - Grade 8 - Individual Graduation Plan must be created in the Multi-Year Academic Planning Tool within Infinite Campus our Student Information System. - Dual Enrollment Information must be provided to students and parents/guardians.
+- The following BRIDGE Law advisement tasks are required to be completed in middle school in the student's GCIS portfolio: - Grade 6 - Account is set up by counselor on GCIS (Georgia Career Information System in elementary school or beginning of 6th grade for students new to district) - Career Cluster Survey (48-question) must be completed. - Grade 7 - Reality Survey must be completed. - 3 Career Concentrations/Clusters must be explored. - Grade 8 - 3 Careers and Occupational Information must be saved on these careers in the student's portfolio (3 Careers). - Individual Graduation Plan must be created in the Multi-Year Academic Planning Tool within Infinite Campus our Student Information System - Dual Enrollment Information must be provided to students and parents/guardians